GoogleChrome/workbox/docs/sw-cli.md

 # sw-cli

-Get a precaching service worker in about two minutes with the `sw-cli` module.
+Get a precaching service worker in about two minutes with the `sw-cli` library.
-Simply install the module then run it from a command line.
+Simply install the library then run it from a command line.

 ## Install

 1. [Install Node.js](https://nodejs.org/en/).
-2. Install the module with NPM.
+2. Install the library with NPM.

 ```
 npm install -g sw-cli